cherryliu27/cherryliu27/README.md

 ### Hi there 👋

 Welcome to my page.
+My name is Cherry 🍒.

-I'm Cherry🍒 , a Web Development student studying in Humber College.
+Currently a Web Development student studying in Humber College, Toronto, Canada. 🇨🇦

 <!--
 **cherryliu27/cherryliu27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.